United States Senate Special Committee to Investigate Crime in Interstate Commerce

 Mobster Frank Costello testifying before the Kefauver Committee.

-The United States Senate Special Committee to Investigate Crime in Interstate Commerce was a special committee of the United States Senate which existed from 1950 to 1951 and which investigated organized crime which crossed state borders in the United States.
+The United States Senate Special Committee to Investigate Crime in Interstate Commerce was a special committee of the United States Senate which existed from 1950 to 1951 and investigated organized crime which crossed state borders in the United States.
 The committee became popularly known as the Kefauver Committee because of its chairman, Senator Estes Kefauver.
 The televised hearing helped Kefauver become a household name; he subsequently launched an unsuccessful bid for the presidency in 1952, and became the Democratic vice presidential nominee in 1956.
 The term capo di tutti capi was introduced to the U.S. public by the Kefauver Commission.

 Genesis of the committee

 Organized crime was the subject of a large number of widely read articles in several major newspapers and magazines in 1949.
 Several local "crime commissions" in major cities and states had also uncovered extensive corruption of the political process by organized crime.
 Many cities and states called for federal help in dealing with organized crime, yet federal law provided few tools for the U.S. government to do so.
 In particular, many cities and states were concerned with the way organized crime had infiltrated interstate commerce, and how it threatened to hold the American economy hostage through labor racketeering.

 On January 5, 1950, Senator Estes Kefauver (D-Tennessee) introduced a resolution that would allow the Senate Committee on the Judiciary to investigate organized crime's role in interstate commerce.
 However, the Senate Committee on Interstate and Foreign Commerce already claimed jurisdiction over the issue.
 A compromise resolution was substituted which established a special committee of five Senators, whose membership would be drawn from both the Judiciary and Commerce committees.
 Debate over the substitute resolution was bitter and partisan, and the voting on the resolution extremely close.
 On May 3, 1950, Vice President Alben W. Barkley, sitting in his role as President of the United States Senate, cast the tie-breaking vote, and the Special Committee to Investigate Crime in Interstate Commerce was established.